intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Examples/POST/mppt POST example.md

 ### API Request message ('/devices/dataset/mppt')

-The following snippet shows the structure of the `mppt` message payload, in the request body:
+The following snippet shows the structure of the `mppt` message expected in the request body:

 ```json
 {